tybritten/rapidpro/README.md

 ## Versioning

 Major releases are made every 6 months on a set schedule.
-We target January as a major release (e.g. `9.0.0`), then July as the stable dot release (e.g. `9.2.0`).
-Unstable releases (i.e. _development_ versions) have odd minor versions (e.g. `9.1.*`, `9.3.*`).
-Generally we recommend staying on stable releases.
+We target January as a major release (e.g. `10.0.0`), then July as the stable dot release (e.g. `10.2.0`).
+Unstable releases (i.e. _development_ versions) have odd minor versions (e.g. `10.1.*`, `10.3.*`).

 To upgrade from one stable release to the next, you must first install and run the migrations for the latest stable release you are on, then every stable release afterwards.
-For example if you're upgrading from `7.4` to `8.0`, you need to upgrade to `7.4.2` before upgrading to `8.0`
+For example if you're upgrading from `7.4` to `8.0`, you need to upgrade to `7.4.2` before upgrading to `8.0`.

-Generally we only do bug fixes (patch releases) on stable releases for the first two weeks after we put out that release.
-After that you either have to wait for the next stable release or take your chances with an unstable release.

 ### Stable Versions